|Economic Activities||Eurostat code||2015=100||Previous quarter=100||Corresponding quarter of 2020=100|

 A data for the period 2017 - 2019 could be found on the NSI website in section Business statistics

 The time series has been recalculated according to the new base year and they can be downloaded from INFOSTAT information system

 |Documentation on methodology|

-In accordance with European and international standards are complied with all instructions the concepts, definitions and methodology.
+In accordance with European and international standards, instructions are followed in relation to concepts, definitions and methodology.

 |Accuracy and reliability|